 If you are in default of your federal loans, you will not be eligible for Income-Driven Repayment.

 Private loans are not eligible for the government’s income-driven repayment program.
 If you are struggling to make your monthly private loan payment, contact your lender to see what options may be available to you.
 It’s possible your lender will offer you a similar payment schedule.

 The primary benefit of income-driven repayment options is that they lower your monthly payments, at least in the beginning.
 If you’re struggling to meet your fixed payment, these plans will give you a more realistic monthly payment.
 This makes income-driven repayment plans a great option for those entering into low-paying occupations, or who are suffering financial difficulties.

 Payments are tied to your income

-Income-driven repayment plans allow you to petition your servicer for a change in monthly payment if you’ve recently experienced a change in financial situation.
+Income-driven repayment plans allow you to petition your servicer for a change in the monthly payment if you’ve recently experienced a change in your financial situation.
 On a fixed repayment plan, you risk delinquency and default if you suffer financial hardship, such as a loss of job or salary reduction.
 With income-driven repayment plans, your monthly payment will reflect your most current financial reality.

 Your monthly payments won’t be altered if your income increases

 If your income increases while you are doing a repayment plan, your principal will stay the same.
 The principal is the money that you originally agreed to pay back.
 Your monthly payments might change if your lender reviews your account and determines that payments should increase.
 Your lender will notify you if your payments will be affected by the change in your income.

 All four income-driven repayment plans offer the potential for partial loan forgiveness.
 Any loan debt that remains upon the end of your 20 or 25-year loan term is forgiven.